Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

-\begin{example} Consider $Y=\mc{M}_{C}/K$ for $K \leq G(\mbb{Q}_p) \times \mf{I}$ over $\Spd E$, $E=C^K$ (so $[E:L]<\infty$).
-We describe two natural \emph{algebraic} sources of irreducible closed rigid analytic subvarieties of $Y$ (and thus of irreducible Hodge analytic sets in $\mc{M}_{C}$). \begin{enumerate} \item $Y$ is an \'{e}tale cover via the Hodge period map of an open partially proper subset $\Fl^{\adm}$ (the admissible locus) in a partial flag variety $\Fl=\Fl_{[\mu^{-1}]}$ over $E$.
-If $Z \subseteq \Fl$ is a closed algebraic subvariety defined over $E$, then any irreducible component of the preimage in $Y$ of $Z$ is a closed rigid subvariety. \item In the cases where $Y$ is a cover of the generic fiber of a Rapoport-Zink space, Rapoport-Zink uniformation can often be used to construct a map from $Y$ to the basic locus of a global Shimura variety $\Sh/E$.
-If $Z \subseteq \Sh$ is a closed algebraic subvariety defined over $E$, then any irreducible component component of the preimage in $Y$ of $Z$ is a closed rigid subvariety. \end{enumerate} Note that, when both structures are present, they can be viewed as two different algebraic structures underlying the same analytic structure on $Y$.
-A very different type of bi-\emph{algebraic} $p$-adic Ax-Lindemann theorem compares these two algebraic structures on local Shimura varieties (see \cref{remark.ax-schan-andre-oort-bialagebraic} for more on this). \end{example}
+\begin{example} Consider $Y=\mc{M}_{C}/K$ for $K \leq G(\mbb{Q}_p) \times \mf{I}$ over $\Spd\+ E$, $E=C^K$ (so $[E:L([\mu])]<\infty$).
+We describe two natural \emph{algebraic} sources of irreducible closed rigid analytic subvarieties of $Y$ (and thus of irreducible Hodge analytic sets in $\mc{M}_{C}$). \begin{enumerate} \item $Y$ is an \'{e}tale cover via the Hodge period map of the open partially proper subset $\Fl^{b-\adm}_{[\mu^{-1}], E} \subseteq \Fl_{[\mu^{-1}], E}$.
+If $Z \subseteq \Fl_{[\mu^{-1}], E}$ is a closed algebraic subvariety defined over $E$, then any irreducible component of the preimage in $Y$ of $Z$ is a closed rigid subvariety. \item Uniformization can often be used to construct a map from $Y$ to the basic locus of a global Shimura variety $\Sh/E$ (see \cref{s.other-ax-lindemann}).
+If $Z \subseteq \Sh$ is a closed algebraic subvariety defined over $E$, then any irreducible component of the preimage in $Y$ of $Z$ is a closed rigid subvariety. \end{enumerate} Note that, when both structures are present, they can be viewed as two different algebraic structures underlying the same analytic structure on $Y$.
+A very different type of bi-\emph{algebraic} $p$-adic Ax-Lindemann theorem compares these two algebraic structures on local Shimura varieties (see also \cref{remark.ax-schan-andre-oort-bialagebraic} and \cref{s.other-ax-lindemann}). \end{example}

 \begin{example} Even if $G$ is reductive, there are often special subvarieties corresponding to non-reductive subgroups of $G$.
 For example, if $G=\GL_4$ and $\mu$ is the minuscule cocharacter $\mu(z)=\mr{diag}(z,z,1,1)$, then there is a special variety corresponding to the standard parabolic $H$ with Levi subgroup $\GL_2 \times \GL_2$.
 In this case, the local Shimura varieties for $G$ are moduli spaces of certain two-dimensional height four $p$-divisible formal groups, and the special subvariety for $H$ classifies those that are constructed as extensions of one-dimensional height two $p$-divisible formal groups (working with filtered isocrystals, it is easy to find non-trivial extensions). \end{example}